 - Opt for barrier method of contraception rather than pills or copper-t

 - Don't do douching as it would harm the pH of the vagina

 - Get yourself tested if you suspect the infection in your case.

 - Maintain hygiene.

-There are medicines like aconite, apis, arsenic album, belladonna, lachesis, platina, conium, palladium etc which can treat PID.
+There are medicines like aconite, apis, arsenic album, belladonna, lachesis, platina, conium, palladium etc that can treat PID.
 But medicine depends on the presentation of the case and should never be taken without consulting a registered homeopath.
-Homeopathy has permanent cure for PID.
+Homeopathy has a permanent cure for PID.

 DO's AND DON'Ts